haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * Template select the default locale if the user locale is not existed
 * The activity stream service throws exception when saving project page in several special cases
+* Export project page include the title in the document

 Version 5.0.1